Space-time approximation of stochastic $p$-Laplace systems: Introduction

-cf. \cite{BrHo}.
-The time-regularity is obviously much lower than in the deterministic case (due to the roughness of the driving Wiener process) or the linear stochastic case (due to the limited space-regularity in the nonlinear case).
+The time-regularity \eqref{eq:regt} is obviously much lower than \eqref{eq:regt1} in the deterministic case, due to the roughness of the driving Wiener process.
+It is also much lower than \eqref{eq:1602} in the linear stochastic case, due to the limited space-regularity in the nonlinear setting.
 In fact, the mapping $t\mapsto\bfF(\nabla\bfu(t))$ is not expected to be continuous in time (with values in $L^2(\mathcal O)$).
 Hence, the natural error quantity

-is not well-defined.
+measuring the distance between the solution $\bfu$ and a finite-element based space-time approximation $\bfu_{h,m}$ solving a nonlinear version of \eqref{tdiscr0}, is not well-defined.
 The same problem appears in the deterministic case if the time regularity of $\bfF(\nabla\bfu)$ is too low as a consequence of irregular data, cf. \cite{BrMe}.

 In order to overcome this problem we introduce a random time-grid.
 To be precise, we consider random time-points $\mathfrak t_m$ which are distributed uniformly in $[m\tau-\tau/4,m\tau+\tau/4]$, where $\tau=T/M$.
 These time points are defined on a probability space $(\hat\Omega,\hat\F,\hat\p)$ which is possibly different from $(\Omega,\F,\p)$, the space where the Brownian motion in \eqref{eq:} is defined.
 We obtain a corresponding error estimator by taking the expectation $\hat\E$ with respect to $(\hat\Omega,\hat\F,\hat\p)$.
-Based on the regularity in \eqref{eq:regx} and \eqref{eq:regt} we prove that
+Based on the regularity in \eqref{eq:regx} and \eqref{eq:regt} for some $\alpha\in(0,\tfrac{1}{2})$, we prove that

 where $\tau_{m}=\mathfrak{t}_{m}-\mathfrak{t}_{m-1}$, see Theorem \ref{thm:4}.
-In other words, we understand our scheme as a random variable on a product space $\hat\Omega\times\Omega$, where $\hat\omega\in\hat\Omega$ accounts for the randomness introduced through our random time-grid, whereas $\omega\in \Omega $ is the randomness coming from the Brownian motion in \eqref{eq:}.
-As a matter of fact the convergence rates from the linear problem still hold: we have convergence order one in space and $\alpha$ in time.
-This theoretical estimate is confirmed by numerical experiments in Section \ref{sec:num}.
+In other words, we understand our scheme as a random variable on a product space $\hat\Omega\times\Omega$, where $\hat\omega\in\hat\Omega$ accounts for the randomness introduced through the random time-grid, whereas $\omega\in \Omega $ is the randomness coming from the Brownian motion in \eqref{eq:}.
+As a matter of fact, the convergence rates from the linear problem still hold: we have convergence order one in space and $\alpha$ in time.
+This theoretical result is confirmed by numerical experiments in Section \ref{sec:num}.